Asclepius (Aesculapius) - Myths of Ancient Greece

 It is believed that this was the first C-section in the history of mankind.
 Apollo entrusted the child to the centaur Chiron, a strange but wise creature, half-man, half-horse, who was known for his skills in medicine.
 Chiron accepted Asclepius and became his mentor.

-The three main medical deities of Greek mythology are Apollo, the centaur Chiron, the god Asclepius.
-The image is on one of the walls that survived the eruption of Vesuvius, in Pompeii, (ca. 1st century AD).
+The three main medical deities of Greek mythology are Apollo, the centaur Chiron, and the god Asclepius.
+The image is on one of the walls that survived the eruption of Vesuvius in Pompeii (ca. 1st century AD).

-In time the future god Asclepius became a famous healer, famous for his exceptional skills.
-In addition to the art of surgery, Chiron taught him efficient use various medical preparations(including aphrodisiacs), as well as spells.
+In time the future god Asclepius became a famous healer, renowned for his exceptional skills.
+Besides the art of surgery, Chiron taught him effective use various medical supplies(including aphrodisiacs), as well as spells.

-Having already become a healer, Asclepius claimed that he received from the goddess Athena the blood of the Gorgon, which has magical properties.
+Having already become a healer, Asclepius claimed that he received the blood of the Gorgon, which has magical properties, from the goddess Athena.

-A fragment of a bas-relief of the frontal part of the temple of the goddess Artemis on the island of Corfu (approx. 600 - 580 BC).
-Probably, the architects wanted, with the help of this bas-relief, to drive away evil spirits from the building, since it was believed that everyone, including evil spirits, turns to stone from the look of the Gorgon Medusa.
+Fragment of the bas-relief of the front part of the temple of the goddess Artemis on the island of Corfu (approx. 600 - 580 BC).
+Probably the architects wanted, with the help of this bas-relief, to drive away evil spirits from the building, since it was believed that the gaze of the Gorgon Medusa turned everyone to stone, including evil spirits.

-Gorgons are mythical monsters with the heads of women, snakes for hair, wings, claws and bronze eyes.
+Gorgons are mythical monsters with the heads of women, with snakes instead of hair, with wings, with claws and with bronze eyes.
 These creatures could turn a person into stone.
-The blood from the left side of the gorgon killed everything alive, while the blood from the right side brought the dead person back to life.
-Thus, having in hand the most powerful tool healing, Asclepius went from city to city and healed people.
+Blood from the left side of the gorgon killed all living things, while blood from the right side brought a dead person back to life.
+Thus, having in hand most powerful tool healing, Asclepius went from city to city and healed people.

 Rod of the god Asclepius

-God Asclepius in ancient times, it was almost always depicted as a middle-aged man with a staff around which a snake was entwined.
+God Asclepius in ancient times he was almost always depicted as a middle-aged man with a staff around which a snake was entwined.
 The snake symbolized the most serious disease, which, at that time, was almost impossible to cure, and a snake bite was considered such a disease.

-However, Asclepius saved people from this scourge, as symbolized by his staff, later called the rod of Asclepius. .
-This wand (it is depicted on the site header) remains a symbol of doctors all over the world in our time.
+However, Asclepius saved people from this scourge, as symbolized by his staff, which later became known as the rod of Asclepius .
+This rod (it is depicted on the site header) remains a symbol of doctors all over the world in our time.

 Personal life of Asclepius

 ABOUT privacy Very little is known about Asclepius.
-It can be said for certain that he was married to Epion and had nine children (three sons and six daughters).
+It can be said for certain that he was married to Epione and had nine children (three sons and six daughters).
 Children also had a penchant for healing.
-According to some evidence, the future God Asclepius participated in the Trojan War, on the Greek side, and there he saved Philoctetes, the famous ancient Greek hero, bitten by a snake.
+According to some evidence, the future God Asclepius participated in the Trojan War, on the Greek side, and there he saved Philotstetes, the famous ancient Greek hero, who was bitten by a snake.

 God Asclepius.
 The figure is on the metope of the temple at Epidaurus (ca. 4th century BC).

-Asclepius, during the years of his medical practice, performed many miraculous healings and brought back to life countless people who had already died, making them immortal.
-This practice greatly resented God. underworld Aida.
-The god Hades believed that dead Souls rightfully belongs to him.
-Moreover, and Zeus, the chief olympic god, agreed with Hades, believing that the activities of Asclepius violate the normal state of things in nature.
+Asclepius, during the years of his medical practice, performed many miraculous healings and brought back to life countless numbers of already dead people, also making them immortal.
+This practice greatly angered God underworld Aida.
+God Hades believed that dead Souls rightfully belongs to him.
+Moreover, Zeus, the main Olympian god, agreed with Hades, believing that the activities of Asclepius violated the normal state of affairs in nature.
 Because people are born to die, not to live forever.
-Having imagined the problems that would arise in the future if all people could live forever, Zeus, at the instigation of Hades, decided to punish Asclepius.
+Imagining the problems that would arise in the future if all people could live forever, Zeus, at the instigation of Hades, decided to punish Asclepius.

-A bronze helmet emblazoned with an ancient medical symbol of two intertwined snakes.
-It was believed that such a helmet is able to provide magical protection to its owner (approx. IX - III century BC).
+A bronze helmet decorated with the ancient medical symbol of two intertwined snakes.
+It was believed that such a helmet could provide magical protection to its owner (approx. 9th - 3rd century BC).

-Once, when Zeus's patience ran out, he struck Asclepius with lightning, showing all people that any person, even one whose father is a god, has only one ending life path.
-And even more so, none of the mortals are allowed to cross the forbidden line beyond their competence.
-And whoever allows himself this will be ruthlessly punished.
-Zeus also showed people that, no matter how great a person is, between him and God lies an abyss that no mortal can overcome.
-However, Zeus was a fair enough god, he recognized the merits of Asclepius to mankind, and as a reward for them, he turned the healer into a constellation so that he could live forever in the sky.
+One day, when Zeus's patience ran out, he struck Asclepius with lightning, showing all people that any person, even one whose father is God, has only one option for ending life path.
+Moreover, no mortal is allowed to cross the forbidden line beyond his competence.
+And whoever allows himself to do this will be mercilessly punished.
+Zeus also showed people that, no matter how great a person is, there is an abyss between him and God that no mortal can overcome.
+However, Zeus was a fairly fair god; he recognized Asclepius’ services to humanity, and as a reward for them, he turned the healer into a constellation so that he could live forever in the sky.

-Well, if all this is translated into modern language, then you can answer briefly - Asclepius died from.
+Well, what if we translate all this into modern language, then we can answer briefly - Asclepius died from.

 Temples of Asclepius

-After the death of Asclepius, people began to extol him as a god.
-It was believed that even the dead Asclepius was able to heal the sick, relieving them of torment.
+After the death of Asclepius, people began to praise him as a god.
+It was believed that even the dead Asclepius was able to heal the sick, relieving them of suffering.
 Grateful recovered patients began to build beautiful temples in honor of Asclepius.
-These temples were called Asklepions.
-These were the prototypes of future hospitals.
+These temples were called Asklepion.
+These were prototypes of future hospitals.
 Both the suffering and those who studied medicine hurried there in order to learn new secrets of healing.
 It is said that Hippocrates, the father of medicine, studied and began his medical career at Asklepion on the island of Kos.

-God Asclepius was almost the only hope of sick people of that time.
+God Asclepius was almost the only hope for sick people of that time.
 His cult began to weaken with the spread of Christianity.
-But even now you can still find the ruins of these once beautiful temples and meet those who believe that it was precisely God Asclepius.
+But even now you can still find the ruins of these once beautiful temples and meet those who believe that it was God Asclepius.

 Drawing on an ancient Greek bowl.
-The figure depicts the evil sorceress Circe and the navigator Ulysses.
-Circe had already given the magic potion to Ulysses' companions, and they turned into pigs.
+The picture depicts the evil sorceress Circe and the navigator Ulysses.
+Circe has already given the magic potion to Ulysses' companions and they have turned into pigs.
 Now Cercea wants to turn Ulysses into a pig too.
 However, Circe's plan does not work because Ulysses received an antidote from the god Hermes.

-Before Asclepius, all healers more often harmed people than cured them.
-The main representative of such "healers" was Circe, who practiced turning people into pigs.
+Before Asclepius, all healers more often harmed people than healed them.
+The main representative of such “healers” was Circe, who practiced turning people into pigs.

 What else to read